jesqi/docs/docs/dir/hosted-agent-directory.md

 Adding an Agent Directory Record has these prerequisites:

-1. You need to install the AGNTCY Agent Directory command line tool, `dirctl`.
+1. You need to install the Outshift Agent Directory command line tool, `dirctl`.
-1. You need an agent record that conforms to AGNTCY Agent Directory requirements.
+1. You need an agent record that conforms to Outshift Agent Directory requirements.
 1. You need to sign your agent record.

 #### Pre-req 1: Install `dirctl`

-Binary packages and installation of the AGNTCY Agent Directory `dirctl` command line tool are available in multiple forms on GitHub:
+Binary packages and installation of the Outshift Agent Directory `dirctl` command line tool are available in multiple forms on GitHub:

 * [container image](https://github.com/agntcy/dir/pkgs/container/dir-ctl)